We’ve previously written about how other modern technologies like AI might be used in sustainability.

 3. Increased Efficiency

-Increased efficiency leads to more efficient use of resources (and ultimately better conservation of resources) – which is good for sustainability.
+Increased efficiency leads to more efficient use of resources (and ultimately better conservation of resources)

 Blockchain can help streamline (i.e. increase efficiency of) the supply chain, or entire stages of the product or service lifecycle, with time stamped databases.